-Average Annual Total Returns for Periods Ended December 31, 2022
+Average Annual Total Returns for Periods Ended December 31, 2023

-The table below shows how the how the Fund's average annual total returns of compare to those of the Fund's benchmark.
+The table below shows how the Fund's average annual total returns compared to those of the Fund's benchmark.
 The table also presents the impact of taxes on the Fund's performance.
-After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
+After-tax returns are calculated using the historical highest marginal individual U.S. federal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
 After-tax returns shown are not relevant to investors who hold their Fund shares through tax-deferred arrangements, such as 401(k) plans or individual retirement accounts.

-Average Annual Returns for Periods Ended December 31, 2022
+Average Annual Returns for Periods Ended December 31, 2023

-Since

-One Year Inception (1)

-Return Before Taxes -12.04% -11.53%

-Return After-Taxes on Distributions -12.78% -12.25%

-Return After-Taxes on Distributions and Sale of Fund Shares -7.12% -9.08%

-Bloomberg US Aggregate Bond Index

-(reflects no deduction for fees, expenses or taxes) -13.01% -12.73%
+One Year Since Inception (1) Return Before Taxes 9.95% -1.53% Return After-Taxes on Distributions 8.67% -2.50% Return After-Taxes on Distributions and Sale of Fund Shares 5.87% -1.58% Bloomberg US Aggregate Bond Index (reflects no deduction for fees, expenses or taxes) 5.53% -4.17%